 Crisp flaky pastry encases a juicy apple and raisin filling for an easy anytime dessert.

-Meanwhile, combine 2 teaspoons sugar and remaining 1/2 teaspoon cinnamon in small bowl; set aside.
+Combine 2 teaspoons sugar and remaining 1/2 teaspoon cinnamon in bowl; set aside.

 Unfold pastry on lightly floured surface; roll to 12x18-inch rectangle.
 Cut into 6 (6-inch) squares.
 Turn squares so points are at top, bottom and sides.